hyzhang98/Projected-Clustering-with-Aggregated-Mapping/README.md

 The source code consists of two parts:

-The code of linear case is implemented by MATLAB.
-The source file is Projected_Clustering_Adaptive_Aggregation.m.
+- The code of linear case is implemented by MATLAB.
+The source file is *Projected_Clustering_Adaptive_Aggregation.m*.
 The meaning of various parameters can be found in the code comments.

-The code of a simple deep version with GNN can be found in the folder "Simple Deep Extension".
+- The code of a simple deep extension with GNN can be found in the folder *Simple Deep Extension*.

+ &nbsp;

 If you have issues, please email: